Evergreen Content: The Holy Grail of Content

 Because if you want ‘consistent’ traffic to your blog, it’s time to stop sweating the small stuff (keyword after keyword), and think bigger picture (topics that don’t change) to embrace the future of content marketing – evergreen content: the holy grail of content.

 Over to You…

-Do you agree or disagree that Evergreen Content is the Holy Grail of Content?
-Or is there something missing or something you would like to add??
+Do you agree that Evergreen Content is the Holy Grail of Content?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.